-Both Peer Mentor and Coordinator roles are integral to the operation of the teams in Sri Lanka and Bali and require a minimum commitment of 12 weeks.
+Peer Mentors are integral to the operation of the teams in Sri Lanka and Bali and require a minimum commitment of 12 weeks.
 We're mostly looking for people with bags of enthusiasm and empathy, as both roles are pastoral in nature.

 What you get in a (coco)nutshell

-- The chance to support you peers and work with upper management
+The chance to support your peers and work with upper management

 + What the role involves